-Having trouble staying motivated to train for the upcoming Richmond SPCA 5k?
+Having trouble staying motivated with your New Year’s resolution to exercise?
+Or perhaps to train for the upcoming Richmond SPCA Dog Jog and 5k?
 We know of a great exercise motivator!
 Your dog!
 True, your dog cannot run with you in the 5K, but he can help you get ready!
 It’s sometimes too easy to convince your human running partner to skip a workout, but it’s not so easy with the eager, expectant eyes of your canine running partner who can’t wait to get outside!

 Running with your dog is such a good bonding experience, not to mention a great way to keep in shape for both of you!
 But before you start, you need to make sure you dog is suited for running!
 Just because he likes to chase a ball and run around the yard, that doesn’t mean he’s able to take up running.

 Just as we need to check with our doctor before embarking on a vigorous exercise program, we recommend you consult your veterinarian to make sure your dog is healthy enough for running.
 Also, consider your dog’s make-up… Very small dogs, very large dogs, older dogs, dogs with short snouts, and even energetic puppies generally do not make the best running buddies!

 We know you’re anxious to start burning off some of that puppy energy, but that may better be accomplished by taking him to Holiday Barn Pet Resorts Dog Day Care until he’s old enough for more intense exercise.
 It is safer to wait till your pup is at least 1 – 2 years of age before running.
 By waiting, you’ll assure all of his bones and joints are fully developed and he is strong enough for it.
 Your vet will advise you of the proper age of development for your dog’s breed.